 As of April 27, 2021, IRS.gov lists a 10% tax deduction from “the cost of qualified energy efficiency improvement.’ with a lifetime limit of $200 for windows.
 Energy incentives encourage more fuel-saving practices that limit your new window choices, but they benefit you because they reduce your HVAC bills in the long run.

-Take inventory of anything you want to keep prior to the window replacement date.
-For example, if you want to keep any materials from the original windows, such as copper window trim or stained glass, add it to a list to give to the installer on the day of installation.
-As an added safety measure, use tape to leave a reminder note on each window itself.
+Take inventory of anything you want to keep before the window replacement date.
+For example, if you want to keep any materials from the original windows, such as copper window trim or stained glass, add them to a list to give to the installer on the day of installation.
+As an added safety measure, use tape to leave a reminder note on each window.

 Remove any window treatments, such as curtains, blinds, or any other window decor.
-Any intrusive hardware such as curtain rods should be removed also.
+Any intrusive hardware, such as curtain rods, should also be removed.

 Acquire a permit if you need one to replace your windows.
-If you’re in a hurricane zone, you will most need one to verify that you install impact-resistant windows.
-In other regions, permits may be required if you’re expanding or changing the frame in any way.
+If you’re in a hurricane zone, you will need one to verify that you install impact-resistant windows.
+In other regions, permits may be required if you’re expanding or changing the frame.

 Arrange for pet and/or child care to limit any accidents or mishaps that could be avoided.
-Pets and kids alike can get scared and therefore misbehave when strangers enter their safe space.
+Pets and kids can get scared and misbehave when strangers enter their safe spaces.

-Block or take time off of work so that you’re at your home for the appointment.
+Block or take time off work, so you’re at your home for the appointment.
 Alternatively, appoint someone you trust to be onsite for any on-the-fly decisions that may arise.

 Disable security systems that might be engaged by opening and closing the windows or doors.
 This will save you from additional disturbances, and your crew and neighbors will appreciate it too.

 Verify windows are correct before the crew begins the installation process.
-Double-check that the windows are not only the right style, frame, and color, but that they also meet your specifications, (e.g. energy-efficient, triple-pane glass).
+Double-check that the windows are not only the right style, frame, and color, but that they also meet your specifications (energy-efficient, triple-pane glass, etc.).

 Be ready for interruptions if your window replacement involves multiple rooms.
-If you work from home, group everything you need together in a grab bag and be ready to relocate if you need to.
+If you work from home, group everything you need together in a grab bag and be ready to relocate if needed.
 Pro tip: Ask for installations to take place in the room you want to stay in first to streamline the process.
-Stay within hearing distance so that you’re close enough to answer any questions but far enough away to not be a micromanager.
+Stay within hearing distance so that you’re close enough to answer any questions but far enough away not to be a micromanager.
 Professionals work best with a combination of trust and accessibility for unexpected questions, which brings us to the next point…

 Expect the unexpected since construction work often hinges on weather conditions.
-Although some crews might work in less than desirable weather conditions, extreme wetness can put a damper (pun intended) on projects.
+Although some crews might work in less-than-desirable weather conditions, extreme wetness can put a damper (pun intended) on projects.
 Discuss what the company’s weather policies are and decide what you’re willing to risk.
-Do you really want to trek mud through your brand new plush carpet?
+Do you want to trek mud through your brand-new plush carpet?
 Coverings run the chance of moving or leaking excess moisture.

 Walk the construction area with the installation lead to see how your new windows look!
 It’s easier to point out any issues while the crew is still there to inspect the installation.
 It can also avoid any disagreements that might arise if you discover unsatisfactory work after they leave.

-Inspect the window sills and frames to make sure there aren’t any visible gaps or empty space left.
+Inspect the window sills and frames to ensure there aren’t any visible gaps or empty spaces left.

-Most importantly, be sure to enjoy your new replacement windows as much as possible.
+Most importantly, enjoy your new replacement windows as much as possible.
 Revel at their beauty and soak in the extra energy-efficient savings they bring you.
 Happy home improvement!